is-a-dev/team-docs/pr-merged.md

 **Need help with your domain?** If you have troubles setting up your domain, please [create an issue](https://github.com/is-a-dev/register/issues/new/choose) and we will try and help you as soon as possible!

-**Made a mistake in the records?** Don't worry, you can create a new pull request with the corrections.
+**Made a mistake in your file?** Don't worry, you can create a new pull request with any corrections.